Inclusive Teaching and Learning in Diverse Classrooms

 The summer school consists of the following four EQUiiP modules.

-These four modules are supported by the module on Feedback & Reflective Processes, which is integrated into the other four modules and addressed in an optional portfolio assignment.
-Participants have the option to transfer their learning during the modules to a learning portfolio (in which they take notes) and after the end of the programme, they produce a presentation portfolio which is assessed for certification processes.
+These four modules are supported by the module on Feedback & Reflective Processes, which is integrated into the other four modules and addressed in an optional portfolio assignment and brief presentation.
+In this optional assignment, participants will be asked to reflect on what they have learned, how they will integrate it into their teaching and course design and how they anticipate this will benefit their students.
 This will provide the opportunity for participants to make their learning explicit and receive a digital proof of their Continuing Professional Development activities (digital badge certificate) which they will be able to add to their CV.
-A badge comes with information about the higher education institution that has issued it, the learning outcomes, and assessment that has been applied so that learners can demonstrate their competences.
+This badge comes with information about the higher education institution that has issued it, the learning outcomes, and assessment that has been applied so that learners can demonstrate their competences.

 A generic outline of the EQUiiP programme can be found here.
 Recommended timings may be adjusted for local use.